csci104/site/labs/lab8/index.md

 ## BST and AVL Trees

+This lab will be covered during lab sections between Mar 5 - Mar 10, 2021.

 A Binary Search Tree is a specific type of binary tree.
 In a BST, left children (the left subtree) hold values that are *less than* the parent's value, and right children (the right subtree) hold values *greater than* the parent's value.

 ### BSTs